sanukag/ai-maintenance-assistant/docs/containerisation.md

 - the SQLite database;
 - managed copies of ingested documents;
+- queued and failed uploads retained for recovery or retry;
 - extracted chunks and stored vectors; and
 - complete conversation and citation history.